BaseMax/BitlyGo/README.md

 }
 ```

-**Important NOTE:** Note that `search` and `add` and `expire-soon` are not allowed for names and we should make sure it's not allowed to create such names. since they are already reserved in the router.
+**Important NOTE:** Note that `search`, `add`, `expire-soon`, and `top` are not allowed for names and we should make sure it's not allowed to create such names. since they are already reserved in the router.

 The **minimum** allowed name length is 4 and the **maximum** is 25.